myllynen/rhel-ansible-roles/roles/fips_setup/README.md

 <pre>
 ---
+# NB!
+It is best to enable FIPS mode during OS
+# installation in order to ensure all keys are
+# being generated with FIPS-compliant algorithms.

-# Enable or not FIPS mode
+# Enable & check or not FIPS mode
 # Disabling FIPS mode is unsupported
 fips_setup_enable: true
 </pre>